manomohan75/vibe/README.md

    `DATABASE_URL=postgresql://neondb_owner:npg_CKSrbLR37aYp@ep-holy-glade-ad7opfuj-pooler.c-2.us-east-1.aws.neon.tech/neondb?sslmode=require&channel_binding=require`
    (use the `postgresql://` scheme, not `jdbc:`).
 2) If your frontend is hosted on another domain, set `CLIENT_ORIGIN` to that URL (comma-separated list supported) and set `VITE_API_URL` to the API origin (including `https://`).
 3) Redeploy.
 The server uses `DATABASE_URL` automatically and provisions the `employees` table on first request.
+You can reuse the exact same connection string in your local `.env` file to point the local dev server at Neon.